iburzynski/cardano-cli-guru/tutorial/01-simple-transfer.md

 * **Input(s)**: the `--tx-in` parameter specifies funds that will be spent by the transaction, which are outputs (UTXOs) from earlier transactions.
 A transaction can have multiple inputs, in which case we'd include multiple `--tx-in` lines with an associated UTXO.
 Here we are spending a single input, and its UTXO is the one from Alice's wallet we selected and stored in the variable `U`.
 * **Output(s)**: the `--tx-out` parameter specifies where funds (UTXOs) will be sent.
 An output consists of a payment address and an amount.
 A transaction can have multiple outputs, in which case we'd include multiple `--tx-out` lines with associated addresses and amounts.
 Here we are sending a single output to Bob, whose address we include by interpolating the output of the `addr` script with `bob` as argument.
 We then specify the amount of the transfer (`+250000000`, or 250 ADA).
 * **Change Address**: the `--change-address` parameter specifies which address the balance of funds will be sent to after the outputs and fees are deducted from the inputs.
 Since the input UTXOs must be spent in their entirety, any excess funds must be sent as an additional transaction output to some address (in this case Alice, who the input belongs to).
 * **Out File**: the `--out-file` parameter specifies the file path where the transaction data will be stored.
 The data is stored in `json` format, but its file extension doesn't matter (by convention `.raw` is used).
-The filename we choose (here `transfer`) can be passed as an argument to helper scripts that Jambhala provides for convenience.
+The filename we choose (here `transfer`) can be passed as an argument to helper scripts that Cardano CLI Guru provides for convenience.

 When we run this command, we'll see terminal output that includes the automatically calculated fee: